arclab-hku/Event_based_VO-VIO-SLAM/Results_for_comparison.md

 [The results (raw trajectory) of PL-EVIO, ESIO and ESVIO](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/chenpyhk_connect_hku_hk/EsuuA9IzsolAl_J9GPB54R0B6NsJgJqa_wgvgTK3YZDLLg?e=639B7L).

 The accuracy is measured with absolute trajectory error (ATE) aligning the estimated trajectory with ground truth using 6-DOF transformation (in SE3), which is calculated by the public available tool [evo](https://github.com/MichaelGrupp/evo).
-The result is obtained through computing the mean position error (Euclidean distance in meters) of the ground truth.
 `Unit: m` (e.g. 0.24 means the average error would be 0.24m in the sequence).
 For example, you can run the following command to evaluate the accuracy: